Rams hold off Chargers 35-23 in LA’s crosstown showdown

 Chargers: P Drew Kaser injured his leg when Littleton rushed in to block his punt in the first half.
 Rivers replaced Kaser as a kick holder in the first half, but Kaser returned for the second half. ...
 WR Travis Benjamin missed his second straight game with an injured right foot.

 Rams: Peters injured his leg during the first half and had to be helped off the field.
 The Pro Bowl selection didn’t return.
-Talib then left in the second half. ...
+Talib then left in the second half.
+McVay said the Rams will know more Monday. ...
 Kick returner JoJo Natson injured his hand in the first half and didn’t return.
-He was signed two weeks ago to replace injured Pro Bowl returner Pharoh Cooper.
+He was signed two weeks ago to replace injured Pro Bowl returner Pharoh Cooper. ...
+LB Dominique Easley was sidelined with a knee injury.
+McVay didn’t know the extent.

 UP NEXT